-Board games and activities play a significant role in our daily life.
+In a digital age where most activities are done on a screen of some sort, board games can still play a significant role in terms of entertainment, challenging ourselves and having fun.
 They are not only regarded as a form of entertainment, where people can interact and connect with one another, but they’re also a means to promote abstract thinking and logical processes – developing our physical and mental health.

 Our bodies fully function when we are active, theories suggest, and an active body is beneficial to an active mind.
 Yet, we are not just talking about physical activities.